-It is also worth noting that the 2015 Regulations do not permit the Central Bank to impose, on reinsurers from other member states or an 'equivalent jurisdiction', collateral requirements that require the pledging of assets to cover unearned premiums and outstanding claims provisions.
+The 2015 Regulations do not permit the Central Bank to impose, on reinsurers from other member states or an 'equivalent jurisdiction', collateral requirements that require the pledging of assets to cover unearned premiums and outstanding claims provisions.

-18 Credit for reinsurance
+Credit for reinsurance

-What are the regulatory requirements for cedents to obtain credit for reinsurance on their financial statements?
+18 What are the regulatory requirements for cedents to obtain credit for reinsurance on their financial statements?

 Under the 2015 Regulations, a life or a non-life insurance undertaking can take credit in respect of a contract of reinsurance against its technical reserve requirements only to the amount that can reasonably be expected to be recovered under the contract of reinsurance.
+In addition, the Delegated Regulations set out specific rules in relation to collateral arrangements.
 No account is taken of any debts arising out of reinsurance operations that are owed by intermediaries if these debts have been outstanding for longer than three months.

-19 Insolvent and financially troubled companies
+Insolvent and financially troubled companies

-What laws govern insolvent or financially troubled insurance and reinsurance companies?
+19 What laws govern insolvent or financially troubled insurance and reinsurance companies?